-Both contain the toxin thiosulphate which can lead to hemolytic anemia in your dog which causes red blood cells to burst resulting in a reduced oxygen supply to the dog's vital organs.
+Both contain the toxin thiosulphate which can lead to haemolytic anaemia in your dog which causes red blood cells to burst resulting in a reduced oxygen supply to the dog's vital organs.

-Symptoms may include liver damage, vomiting, diarrhea, labored breathing and discolored urine from the burst blood cells.
+Symptoms may include liver damage, vomiting, diarrhoea, laboured breathing and discoloured urine from the burst blood cells.

 You may be surprised to find that onions are added to many dog foods, either in powdered or dry form.

 Conversely, it's said that a small amount of garlic is good for your pet as it can act as a natural flea repellent and we've seen it listed as an ingredient in many dog biscuit recipes.

 I'm happy to give Max some home-made snacks containing small amounts of garlic, however, if you're in any doubt about feeding garlic (or onion) to your dog, I recommend you speak to your vet and ask his or her opinion.

 Many dog biscuit recipes include baby food which sometimes contains powdered onion, so it pays to check the ingredients label.
 There are recipes on this site which list a jar of baby food in the ingredients, but I think such a small amount as this probably won't harm your Cocker Spaniel.

 It's sensible to bear in mind that it would take large doses of onion powder to make your dog ill, so it's probably safe to use in such small quantities.